-Prerequisites: IDS 105 and SOC 111
+Prerequisites: SOC 111 or SOC 260

 SOC 488 - Capstone in Sociology and Social Justice

 4 Credits This course provides students with the necessary skills to complete a social science research project of their choosing, with the guidance of the professor and other students in class.
 This is a seminar in which students read and discuss social science research.